epflneuroailab/dynamic-vision/README.md

 Running a script loads the requested model, computes activations, fits a linear decoder and reports test/validation scores.
-Results and activations are cached on disk.
+Results and activations are cached on disk (`cache/.store` by default).

+The `scripts/figures` contains codes to reproduce results in the paper, once you run the scoring.

 ## Datasets and tasks